 The best thing you can do to mitigate tourism leakage is to shop local.
 By doing this, you’re investing in cultural and environmental preservation.
 Here are some tips:

 - Purchase authentic souvenirs made in the country you’re visiting.

 - Stop going to Starbucks and McDonalds!
 Find the mom-and-pop restaurants that serve local food.

 - Look for housing accommodations owned by locals (I like airbnb.com or bookings.com).

-Influx of tourists can sadly end up destroying the environment and community.
+The influx of tourists can sadly end up destroying the environment and community.
 Defined by UNEP, “negative impacts from tourism occur when the level of visitor use is greater than the environment’s ability to cope with this use within the acceptable limits of change.”
 Several global landmarks are slowly eroding because of this.
-Plitvice Lakes in Croatia are at risk of losing their world heritage status after tourists strayed off path for “stupid selfies”.
+For, example, Plitvice Lakes in Croatia featured above are at risk of losing their world heritage status after tourists strayed off path for “stupid selfies”.